GreenStar Homes Certification Manual Version 4

 Certified | Silver | Gold | Platinum

-Determine the risks associated with the existing project site from
+Determine the risks associated with the existing project site using the Portfolio Protect resource.
+Document risks and communicate them to occupant(s) or owner.

-- Platinum – Any risk receiving a ⅗
+3. Platinum – Any risk with a rating of 3 (Medium)

-Many of the requirements in the higher levels of GreenStar Homes Correspond with a risk reduction and can be used as a plausible action
+Many of the requirements in the higher levels of GreenStar Homes correspond with a risk reduction and can be used as an acceptable action.
+Actions for existing home repairs may be limited and may be discussed with the reviewer and GreenHome Inspector.

 Alternative approach

-Phase II environmental reports on larger projects may be able to document specific risks to the project such as flooding/land subsistence.
+Phase II environmental reports on larger projects may be able to document specific risks to the project such as flooding.
 Alternative flood and climate change reports may be allowed.
-Many larger cities with universities have documented these risks through local research and studies Please let us know what you have in mind.
+Many larger cities with universities have documented these risks through local research and studies.
+Other suggestions are welcome.

 Home Energy Cost Rating and Performance Testing Opportunities